bradrox/public-apis/README.md

     docker run -it --rm -p 80:8080 public-apis:latest service

-Test out the app by navigating to <http://localhost> in your browser.
+Test out the application by navigating to <http://localhost> in your browser.